spie-dev/internproject/README.md

 1. Will this work with more/less data than is provided?
 2. Does it do enough try/catches to prevent the website from blowing up if something goes weird?
 3. Do you need to add comments or refactor code so it's clear for future devs to maintain?
+4. Can you write unit tests to ensure your fix works and stays fixed when others make changes in the future?

 # Bug fixes
 * On the home page, the search profiles text box doesn't line up with the magnifying glass.
 Change it so the bottom of the text box lines up with the magnifying glass image